Mineral Requirements in Cambridge IGCSE Biology (0610): Nitrates, Magnesium and Deficiency Symptoms Explained

 When you need more support

-If deficiency-symptom questions keep tripping you up, work through the Plant Nutrition topical past paper questions and the Mineral Requirements quiz, then book a Cambridge IGCSE Biology tutor.
+If mineral-ion questions keep costing marks — especially active transport explain stems — work through the Plant Nutrition topical past paper questions and the Mineral Requirements quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

-Why is active transport needed for mineral uptake?
-Soil water has very low ion concentration; ions must be absorbed against the concentration gradient.
+Why is active transport needed for mineral ions?
+Soil solution is dilute; ions must be moved into root hairs against a concentration gradient using energy from respiration.

 How do I revise mineral requirements effectively?
-Read the subtopic notes, practise explain stems on deficiency, then take the Mineral Requirements quiz.
+Learn the two-ion table (role + symptom), practise uptake explanations, then take the Mineral Requirements quiz.

 Ready to master Cambridge IGCSE Biology mineral requirements?

-Start with the Mineral Requirements subtopic page, then book a free trial with a Cambridge IGCSE Biology specialist.
+Start with the Mineral Requirements subtopic page, then book a free trial with a Cambridge IGCSE Biology specialist to turn mineral ions into guaranteed marks.

 Ready to Excel in Your Studies?